SBS and Nomination Checklist – Employer nominated – 482/186 / 494/ 407 (all streams) updated 06/08/2024

 • conditions must not be less favourable than the conditions that would apply to an Australian citizen or permanent resident

-The Temporary Skilled Migration Income Threshold (TSMIT) is currently set at:
+The Temporary Skilled Migration Income Thresholds (TSMIT) for Nomination applications are as follows:

 Both the AMSR for the nominated occupation and the guaranteed annual earnings you will pay to the worker must be at least as much as the current TSMIT.